dat3Cph/material/docs/toolbox/deployment_pipeline/red_pill_migration.md

 You should now be able to access the Javalin applications through the Caddy server over HTTPS.

 You will also be able to deploy frontend applications in the `site` folder later in the semester.

-## Next Step

-Now that you have migrated the Caddy and Javalin configurations to the `2semDockerSetupRemote` folder, you can continue with the [Caddy Server tutorial](./caddy_server.md) to learn how to configure the Caddy server to expose the applications over HTTPS.